Breakthrough Shrines Workshop – My 2005 Notes

 Finally, I suspended an opalescent star bead from the “closet rod” in the box, using black thread.
 I glued one opalescent glitter star to the “closet rod”, and one directly to the black velvet background.

-(The black rod conceals the topmost edge of the moon, in this scan.
-The rod is visible in the real shrines, but does not generally obscure any of the images.)
+(In this photo, the black rod conceals the topmost edge of the moon.
+The rod is visible in the real shrines but does not generally obscure any of the images.)

 Completing the shrines

-The outside of the box was highlighted with gold, and varished using a glossy polyurethane finish.
+The outside of the box was highlighted with gold and varnished using a glossy polyurethane finish.

 Each of the four shrines sent to this exchange contained a small plastic bag.
 In it, there was a quartz stone with a hole in it, strung on a purple satin ribbon.
-In fairy lore, if you look through a stone with a hole in it, you may be able to view the faerie world.
+(In fairy lore, if you look through a stone with a hole in it, you may be able to view the faerie world.
+Since childhood, I’ve loved that kind of fantasy.)

 I made a total of eleven of these shrines.

-Four went to the exchange, three are kept in our family, three were sent to “four creative somethings*” subscribers who requested them.
+Four went to the exchange, three were kept in our family, and three were sent to “four creative somethings*” subscribers who requested them.

 The remaining one was sold to a collector at Artfest 2001.